 The same conundrum occurs for interval as for period.
 In fact interval can be defined as the period between two events.
 There is an implied assumption that two events must have an interval between them.
-But for a specific object in a closed environment, where the object hasn’t altered state (i.e. changed) between the two events (and it hasn’t else we would reference the intermediate event) then there is no interval (i.e. no time lapse) UNTIL an external calibrator references the interval.
+But for a specific object in a closed environment (single reference frame), where the object hasn’t altered state (i.e. changed) between the two events (and it hasn’t else we would reference the intermediate event) then there is no interval (i.e. no time lapse) UNTIL an external calibrator references the interval.
 Time doesn’t ‘exist’ in the closed environment if there is no change, and change happens at events.
 Hence between two events, when nothing is happening, time doesn’t have anything to measure, so it doesn’t ‘exist’.

 It’s only when the environment is opened up, and external changes are referenced, and hence calibration appears, that the non-event period of the initial closed object is then measured by reference to external change.
-We could say that time is allowed to ‘infiltrate’ the closed environment.
+We could say that time is allowed to ‘infiltrate’ this closed environment.

 Well, no, it hasn’t.
-For the rock alone, time has not passed.
-Sure, the earth had spun on its axis several million times, so yes there has been many events that have happened in the world around the rock.
-So in relative terms we might say ‘time has passed’ or more accurately we mean external events have happened around the rock.
-But for the rock on its own there has been no ‘time passage’ – nothing has happened to it.
-It is indistinguishable from the rock a million years ago.
+For the diamond alone, time has not passed.
+Sure, the earth had spun on its axis several million times, so yes there has been many events that have happened in the world around the diamond.
+So in relative terms we might say ‘time has passed’ or more accurately we mean external events have happened around the diamond.
+But for the diamond on its own there has been no ‘time passage’ – nothing has happened to it.
+It is indistinguishable from the diamond a million years ago.
 Time is only relevant when the events of the world outside are used to measure against the rock itself.

 The reason this is crucial is that this dismisses the need for a ‘universal time’.
-People suppose that although the rock has been unchanged for millions of year, the ‘passage of time’ is proven because the two events (the formation of the rock, and ‘now’) have an interval.
+People suppose that although the diamond has been unchanged for millions of year, the ‘passage of time’ is proven because the two events (the formation of the rock, and ‘now’) have an interval.